ordina-jworks/ordina-jworks.github.io/_posts/2023-02-16-secure-cloud-foundation.md

 They have a guide on how to set this up with CircleCI, but it should be possible to set this up with any other CI/CD tools.

+### Custom policies

+Fugue allows you to write custom policies in Rego.